 Live in Madagascar and volunteer on a Teaching placement where you can help support, improve literacy levels and give children the skills and education they need to build a sustainable future.

-Short-term specials for 16 to 19 year olds available in Madagascar
+High School Specials for 15 to 18 year olds available in Madagascar

 Help run a summer camp for school children in a disadvantaged community and take part in much-needed community renovation work.

 Take part in hands-on environmental activities at a local national park as well as community work which will benefit the local people.

 Projects for professionals available in Madagascar